ojaswichopra/Routing_Protocols/README.md

 The following tools are used in this project:

 - **NS-3**: The core network simulator used for the project.
-- **Python or C++**: Used to write the simulation scripts.
+- **C++**: Used to write the simulation scripts.
+- **Python**: Used to plot the results.

-  > Note: NS-3 supports both Python and C++, so either language can be used depending on preference.
+  > Note: NS-3 supports both Python and C++, so either language can be used depending on preference to write the simulation scripts.

 ## Installation